Skip to content

 • White flours: white bread, white pasta, pastries;

-• Sweet dairy desserts: flavored yogurts, dessert creams, industrial flans;
+• Sweet dairy desserts: flavoured yogurts, dessert creams, factory-made flans;

 • Frequent sweet snacking: nibbling throughout the day, which keeps insulin levels high.

 More and more research highlights the link between the gut and the skin, often called the gut-skin axis.
-A diet too rich in sugar can unbalance the gut microbiota, promote certain pro-inflammatory bacteria, and weaken the intestinal barrier.
+A diet too rich in sugar can upset the gut flora, encourage certain pro-inflammatory bacteria, and weaken the gut barrier.
 This imbalance can result in skin inflammations, including acne.

-To support the microbiota, it is recommended to increase the consumption of fiber, fermented vegetables, and probiotic-rich foods, while limiting excess refined sugar.
+To support the gut flora, it is recommended to increase the intake of fibres, fermented vegetables, and foods rich in probiotics, while limiting refined sugar excesses.

 Yes, absolutely!
-Frustration is often counterproductive and can lead to food binges.
-The idea is to adopt a conscious approach: enjoy sugar occasionally, without guilt, while observing your skin’s reactions.
+Frustration is often counterproductive and can lead to binge eating.
+The idea is to adopt a mindful approach: enjoy sugar occasionally, without guilt, while observing your skin’s reactions.
 You can keep a small food diary to help identify your personal trigger foods.

-Favoring homemade desserts, which are less sweet and richer in nutrients, is also a good alternative.
+Choosing homemade desserts, less sweet and richer in nutrients, is also a good alternative.
 Food pleasure is part of overall balance, and stress related to eating can be just as harmful to the skin as sugar itself!

-Which anti-inflammatory cream to use for your face?
+Which cream to use to limit inflammations on your face?

-If your skin is prone to imperfections, adopt a beauty routine that includes a face cream made of anti-inflammatory ingredients.
-The Grangettes Switzerland soothing face cream contains vitamin B12, a sebum-regulating ingredient that balances the skin.
+If your skin is prone to blemishes, adopt a beauty routine that includes a face cream made of ingredients that limit inflammations.
+The Grangettes Switzerland soothing face cream contains vitamin B12, an ingredient that regulates sebum and balances the skin.

-Moreover, thanks to hyaluronic acid, olive squalane, allantoin, and betaine, it deeply hydrates for softer, more supple skin.
+Moreover, thanks to hyaluronic acid, olive squalane, allantoin, and betaine, it deeply moisturizes for softer and more supple skin.
 This cream offers anti-pollution protection thanks to ectoine and soothes sensitive skin with bisabolol.
-To limit pimples on the face, it is therefore essential!
+To limit spots on the face, it is therefore essential!

 creme_apaisante_visage